-It's officially iced coffee season, folks, and I'll be damned if I touch even a single sip of hot coffee to my lips until fall rolls around — at the very earliest.
-But with this current wave of inflation continuing to do the most, my wallet simply cannot handle the amount of coffee shop visits that it used to.
+It's officially iced coffee season, folks, and I'll be damned if I let even a single sip of hot coffee touch my lips before fall rolls around.
+But even though the current wave of inflation seems to be cooling down, little by little, my wallet simply cannot handle the number of coffee shop visits that it used to.

-After officially adopting summer 2022 as the Summer Of Making My Own Iced Coffee, I've been somberly researching my at-home iced coffee options.
+In an effort to save some cash, I've been somberly researching my at-home iced coffee options.
 DIY cold brew?
-That was fun for about two days, but as someone who can't even pack a suitcase until the very last minute, planning my morning coffee 24 hours in advance was a nonstarter.
-Then there's my usual method of just stashing the entire pot of brewed coffee in the fridge until it's cold.
+That was fun for about two days, but as someone who can't even pack a suitcase until the very last minute, planning my morning coffee 24 hours in advance was a non-starter.
+Then there's my usual method of stashing the entire pot of brewed coffee in the fridge until it's cold.
 Listen, for a food writer whose life basically revolves around food, I'm famously unfussy about my coffee...but that cloudy, bitter, leftover coffee was never gonna cut it.

 As I do to mitigate many of my issues these days, I quickly found my way to TikTok, where it didn't take long for me to rediscover an iced coffee method that I'd totally heard of before (but never really thought to try): Japanese-style iced coffee.

-The method itself produces a cup of coffee that's robust in flavor yet still as velvety-smooth as a cold brew.
+The method itself produces a cup of coffee that's robust in flavor, yet still as velvety smooth as a cold brew.
 In fact, the flavor notes are known to be even more pronounced than in cold brew, which can occasionally taste a bit muted.
 Translation: It's a seriously delicious way to prepare iced coffee — so delicious, in fact, that a friend of mine even claims it's "the reason she started drinking coffee" while spending time in Japan.
-And y'all, after trying it for myself in my own home, I've been hooked ever since.
+And y'all, I tried it for myself in my own home, and I've been hooked ever since.